Shopping Actions performance reports

 |OOS items||Items that are marked as out of stock or no longer available.|

-As you look at your Express Reporting account data, it’s important to consider how fresh your statistics are.
-Performance data isn’t available instantly – metrics are typically updated from the previous calendar day’s order fulfillment data.
+As you look at your Shopping Actions reporting account data, it’s important to consider how fresh your statistics are.
+Performance data isn’t available instantly.
+Metrics are typically updated from the previous calendar day’s order fulfillment data.
 When tracking your performance, it’s important to know that recent account data may not yet be available.

 Google processes reports daily in Pacific time [GMT-8], so you should factor in your time zone when determining at what time your previous day’s metrics will be available.
 For instance, we create sales data for the prior day daily at 4 A.M.
 Pacific time.
 If you’re located in New York City [GMT-5], you won’t see updated sales data from January 1 until 7 A.M. on January 2 because New York is 3 hours ahead of the Pacific time zone.